Turbul3nce/Turbul3nce.github.io/_posts/2024-09-05-bug-bounty-getting-started.md

   <img src="../assets/images/bug_bounty_scope.png" alt="Burp-Intruder" title="Burp Intruder Settings" width="80%" />
 </p>

 Furthermore, you’ll want to review the details of a target to see which vulnerabilities are in scope.
 If the target has a long list of disallowed vulnerabilities, it might not be beginner-friendly.
-Another key factor is how many bugs have been submitted recently—you’ll have better luck with a target that’s had 500 bugs in the last 90 days versus just 10.
+Another key factor is how many bugs have been submitted recently—you’ll have better luck with a target that’s had 500 bugs in the last 90 days versus one with just 10.

 A great starting point is the Department of Defense’s bug bounty program on HackerOne.
 Their scope is huge—pretty much any .mil domain is fair game—and they accept a wide range of bugs.
 Just to show how beginner-friendly it is: in the last 90 days, over 1,700 bugs were submitted.
 Crazy, right?
 But a fantastic opportunity for newcomers nonetheless.